electron/electron/docs/api/browser-window.md

 ### `win.id`

-The unique ID of this window.
+The unique ID of the window.

 ## Instance Methods